mapping-commons/sssom/src/docs/funding.md

 - Various improvements to the SSSOM metadata model, including the introduction of curation rules.
 - The [OxO2 SSSOM mapping browser](https://github.com/EBISPOT/oxo2)

-The grant was awared to members of the Monarch Initiative.
+The grant was awarded to members of the Monarch Initiative.

 ### Bosch Gift to LBNL